-\textit{Cluster Analysis}: We use a single-linkage clustering analysis \cite{SLCAGower1969} to analyze the linkage between the different $\hat{u}$ obtained through the $1100$ ($>3N$) different trajectories.
-We use an angle of $\theta_0 \sim 1.31 \text{rad}$ as the linkage threshold to classify any two points as part of the same cluster.
+We use a single-linkage clustering analysis \cite{SLCAGower1969} to analyze the connectivity of the different $\hat{u}$ obtained through the $1100$ ($>3N$) different trajectories as a function of $\mathcal{U}_\sigma$.
+We find that using an angle of $\theta_0 \sim 1.31 \text{rad}$ as the linkage threshold suffices to connect the $\hat{u}$ in the best case.
 We see that for other angles greater and smaller than $\theta_0$, the ISes form a single or large number of clusters.
-Sweeping through the angles, we find that at $\theta_0$, the system shows a clear trend for the number of clusters detected (see \Cref{fig:SGMclusterb}).
-Meanwhile, we ignore any outliers detected as small or singleton clusters in the analysis using the following criteria: $n_{cluster} \leq 0.25 \times N_{points}/N_{cluster}$ \cite{OutlierSV2015}.
-It may also be noted that the bias potential acts on all particles unlike a typical SGM MIMSE run.
+That is, we find that at $\theta_0$, the system shows a clear trend for the number of clusters detected (see \Cref{fig:SGMclusterb}).
+We also ignore any outliers detected as small or singleton clusters in the analysis using the following criteria: $n_{cluster} \leq 0.25 \times N_{points}/N_{cluster}$ \cite{OutlierSV2015}.
+It may also be noted that the bias potential acts on all particles, unlike the descent case explained earlier in the SGM section.